We don’t support this browser anymore.

 Domestic and international demand in the key London area is likely to remain more robust than in other parts of the country, and the housing supply shortage doesn't look to be going away anytime soon.
 Cancellation rates have normalised and build cost inflation is now back at negligible levels, which is helping to support margins.

-There are some challenges to be aware of though.
+There are some challenges to be aware of, though.

 Berkeley's already taken action to improve its financial resilience, with supply being carefully matched with demand and spending on new plots of land has also been reined in.
-But the group's best-in-class land bank means that shouldn't have too much of an impact on growth prospects when the housing market picks back up.
+But the group's best-in-class land bank means that it shouldn't have too much of an impact on growth prospects when the housing market picks back up.

 Environmental, social and governance (ESG) risk